pickdenis/ps-chatbot/README.md

 # Introduction

-[Pokemon Showdown][0] chat needs some features, so this supplements it by running a bot that responds to some commands in the chat.
+[Pokemon Showdown][0] chat needs some features, so this supplements it by running a bot that responds to some commands in the chat or pms it recieves.

   [0]: http://pokemonshowdown.com

 # Features

-## Triggers
+## Stat calculator
 The stat calculator can do these things:
   1. calculate final stat from base stat and evs
   2. calculate effective base stat after boosts/modifiers